kitwaicloud/kitwaicloud.github.io/elk/weather.md

-# Load Data into Elasticsearch
+# Load and Explore Weather Data with ELK Cluster

 For demonstration purpose, we will feed weather data from [OpenWeatherMap](https://openweathermap.org/) into Elasticsearch.
 Here, we'll use logstash to ingest data from OpenWeatherMap into elasticsearch.
 Please see [more examples](logstash.md) of logstash configurations.